Hampton in Arden: Governance

-Hampton in Arden is part of the Bickenhill ward of Solihull Metropolitan Borough Council and is represented by Councillors Alison Rolf, Robert Sleigh and Jim Ryan, all of the Conservative party.
-Nationally, it is part of the constituency of Meriden whose Member of Parliament is Saqib Bhatti of the Conservative party.
-Prior to Brexit in 2020 it was included in the West Midlands electoral region of the European Parliament.
+Hampton in Arden is part of the Bickenhill ward of Solihull Metropolitan Borough Council, and is represented by Councillors Alison Rolf, Robert Sleigh and Jim Ryan, all of the Conservative Party.
+Nationally, it is part of the constituency of Meriden, whose Member of Parliament is a Conservative, Saqib Bhatti.
+Prior to Brexit in 2020, it was included in the West Midlands electoral region of the European Parliament.

 Transport links

 The M42 motorway, Birmingham Airport and the National Exhibition Centre (NEC) are nearby.

 Hampton was at the southern end of the Birmingham and Derby Junction Railway, later part of the Midland Railway.
 Opened as a double-track main line on 12 August 1839, the section from Whitacre to Hampton, known as the Stonebridge Railway, was downgraded to a branch line in 1842 after the opening of the line from Whitacre into Birmingham; it was singled in 1843 and lost its final passenger service in 1917 as a wartime economy measure.
 After lingering on as a goods line, it was closed entirely in 1935 following a bridge failure at Packwood.
 The line had originally enabled passengers from the Derby, Tamworth, Kingsbury, Whitacre, Shustoke and Coleshill areas to make connections at Hampton for other parts of the country, because at one time the Midland Railway and the London & North Western Railway (LNWR) had stations side by side at Hampton, at the point where the two lines met (called Derby Junction).
 The Midland station building can still be seen, but the LNWR station disappeared long ago, being replaced by the present Hampton-in-Arden railway station some 500m nearer London in 1884.
 The track bed of the old Midland route remains and a footpath for hikers and railway buffs runs alongside the site of the original track.